 Sure, it’s a movie clip… but I don’t think it’s too far off.
 Chugging soda can be fun, and youth group can be a blast.
 And it’s certainly fun to do many of the activities and games that youth groups engage in.
 And, many friendships can be forged.
 But like Jake asks the youth group in this clip, “What’s the point of all this if you’re not going to let this change you?”

 Our weekly gatherings and our fun events (the ones that typically lack depth) will, and to a certain degree should, always be around.
-They need time to unwind and have some fun!
+Students need time to unwind and have some fun!
 Should students enjoy and desire to play games together?
 Yes!
 I LOVE a good game night, bowling night, or movie night, it’s a blast! … but if those more “shallow” things are MOST of what students tend to “get” or seek from their church – then they’ll seek their own (less worthy) version of “depth” somewhere else.
 One that exists to bolster the deep self-image they’re often trying emote.
-Maybe they seek their “depth” from a JayZ, Beatles, or Death Cab album; or a movie by Darren Aronofsky, or by some philosopher they learned about in school.
-Some people just dwell on the sin and pain in their life, allow it to identify them, and they believe it causes them to become a deeper more experienced person.
 But one thing is for certain, this current exodus of teens from our youth ministries is an indicator that students are looking elsewhere for depth and connection.
 Too often, they don’t find it at church.
 And if they’re not finding it at home either – the hope of that student ever desiring to know God and go deep with Him is slim.

 So I ask: “What kind of depth can the church offer that shines a light on this issue?
 What can effectively draw in students in a Christ centered way?”
 I think it comes down to having a depth of character in the adult leaders, parents, and peers that the students get to know in the church.
 I recently re-listened to a message by John Ortberg called “The Main Thing”.
 In this sermon he says: